elasticio/elasticio.github.io/content/_components/sugarcrm/register-sugarcrm-value.md

 ---
 title: Registering a Platform Value through the UI
-layout: article
+layout: component
+description: These are the instructions register a platform on your SugarCRM instance.
+icon:  sugarcrm.png
+icontext: Registering a Platform Value through the UI
 category: sugarcrm-component
+createdDate: 2016-12-03
+updatedDate: 2019-09-25
 ---

-## Description

-These are the instructions register a platform on your SugarCRM instance.
 This step is necessary to platform to your SugarCRM instance.
 This is one of the steps in the [authentication process of SugarCRM component](index#authentication).

 ## Purpose